nightcodex7/warp-nextdns-wireguard/README.md

 ### ✏️ 2.
 Edit the WireGuard Profile

+The WireGuard config created by `wgcf` points to Cloudflare DNS by default.

+Since we're using NextDNS instead, edit the config:

 ```bash
 nano wgcf-profile.conf
 ```

-Find and modify the DNS line:
+Find and **comment out** the DNS line:

 ```ini
 #DNS = 1.1.1.1
 ```

-Or if you want to force DNS to NextDNS CLI:
+Or optionally, set it to:

 ```ini
 DNS = 127.0.0.1
 ```

+> ✅ This allows all DNS resolution to go through your already-configured `nextdns-cli` running locally.

 ---